 We have received so many complaints about duloxetine (Cymbalta) side effects that we have lost count.
 Far more disturbing are the number of people who tell us how hard it is to discontinue this drug.

-Decades ago doctors might have told patients taking a drug like Cymbalta that if they experienced anxiety, irritability or strange sensations after stopping the drug, it was probably their underlying psychological problem returning.
-Now we know it is withdrawal from the medicine.
+Decades ago, doctors did not know a lot about how to stop this medicine.
+They might have told patients taking a drug like Cymbalta that anxiety, irritability or strange sensations after stopping the drug, were due to their underlying psychological problem returning.
+Now we know it is probably withdrawal from the medicine.

 Researchers have found that